JulioGarcia7/SR_DE_coding_challenge/README.md

 - Monitor row counts and statistics after each operation.
 - Operations are idempotent and can be safely retried.
 - Use transaction rollback for consistency if needed.

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License
-[License Information]